phoebe-project/phoebe2-docs/api/phoebe.frontend.bundle.Bundle.remove_dataset.md

-Remove a dataset from the Bundle.
+Remove a 'dataset' from the Bundle.

 This removes all matching Parameters from the dataset, model, and constraint contexts (by default if the context tag is not provided).